OutSystems/docs-product/src/managing-the-applications-lifecycle/app-feedback/user-feedback-handle.md

     ![LifeTime applications screen](images/app-feedback-handle-3.png?width=750)

-1. Sign in with the credentials of a user account that has Administrator or FeedbackManager permissions.
+1. Sign in with the credentials of a user account defined in the Users app (`https://<your environment>/Users`), that has Administrator or FeedbackManager permissions.

 1. Click the **Feedback** section, to see a list of all the feedback submitted by users.